Robert Horton (actor): Career

 Horton's experience on stage included work with the American Theatre Wing in New York City, where he was the "resident leading man".
-From that, he was signed to a contract with MGM Studios, where he "appeared in numerous films."
-His "first major TV role" was in Ford Theatre in the episode "Portrait of Lydia" on December 16, 1954.
+Horton had a test option with Metro-Goldwyn-Mayer and tested for The Naked Spur in February 1952.
+Following the try-out, MGM signed him to a long-term contract, but loaned him out the following day to 20th Century Fox to appear in Pony Soldier (1952).
+His first major TV role was in Ford Theatre in the episode "Portrait of Lydia" on December 16, 1954.

 In his six decades of television, Horton, who became known for his voice, was most noted for his role as the frontier scout Flint McCullough in the television series Wagon Train from 1957 to 1962.
 His co-stars were Ward Bond, John McIntire, Terry Wilson, and Frank McGrath.
 He eventually quit the series to pursue a career in musical theater.

 His role on Wagon Train was taken by Robert Fuller as the scout Cooper Smith.
 Fuller, a veteran of the western series Laramie, resembled Horton, and the two actors coincidentally shared the same birthday, albeit nine years apart.

 Horton played Drake McHugh, Ronald Reagan's role in the television version of Kings Row (1955), which featured Jack Kelly, and ran for seven episodes as part of the Warner Bros.
 Presents series, rotating with a television version of Casablanca and Cheyenne, starring Clint Walker.

 The ruggedly handsome Horton made dozens of appearances in movies and television shows between 1951 and 1989, including a small role in the film Bright Road starring Dorothy Dandridge, an episode of Ray Milland's sitcom Meet Mr. McNutley and on the syndicated Sheriff of Cochise, starring John Bromfield.
 Horton played Corporal Tom Vaughn in an episode "False Prophet" (1956) on Crossroads.